lnsy-dev/vanilla-webpack-boilerplate/README.md

 # vanilla-webpack-boilerplate
 For writing passionate Javascript.

-Boilerplate that builds and minimizes a vanilla CSS / JS projects.
+Boilerplate for vanilla CSS / JS projects.
 Great for plugins and libraries!

 ## Overview